 What’s an “Unfit Parent” as per Colorado Law and How it can be Proved?

-If you feel that your partner can harm your child’s upbringing or welfare, you can apply to terminate his/her parental rights.
-This can be achieved by getting the court to declare your partner as “unfit parent”, for which different States have different considerations.
+If you feel that your partner can harm your child’s upbringing or welfare, you can apply to terminate their custody rights.
+This can be achieved by getting the court to declare your partner as an “unfit parent”, for which different States have different considerations.
 In Colorado, the process involves much more than a simple presentation of evidence; let’s have a look in subsequent paragraphs.

 What are the Factors to Determine an Unfit Parent?